 A successful defense of the thesis proposal results in a written agreement between the student and the committee that acknowledges the project can be successfully completed.
 A defense of the thesis is presented when the student and the thesis committee agree that the thesis is essentially completed.
 A student making steady progress should complete all of the degree requirements within four years of entering the program.

-Formal PhD coursework in finance takes place in the PhD seminars.
+Formal PhD coursework in finance takes place in four PhD courses: Asset Pricing Theory, Empirical Asset Pricing, Corporate Finance Theory, and Empirical Corporate Finance.
 The objective of the seminars is to teach students the fundamental theories, analytical techniques, and empirical methods that are employed in finance research.
 The seminars typically involve lively discussions and debate, and are designed to enhance the students' ability to critically evaluate others' research and to develop their own research projects.

-Finance PhD seminars cover the core topics of: fundamentals of valuation, utility and portfolio theory, asset pricing, options and futures, capital structure, and empirical methods.
-The seminars also cover such topics as corporate governance, dividends and repurchases, term structure of interest rates, fixed income securities, and financial institutions.
+Finance PhD seminars cover the core topics of asset pricing such as fundamentals of valuation, utility and portfolio theory, asset pricing anomalies, options and futures, fixed income securities, term structure of interest rates, and empirical tests of asset pricing models.
+The seminars also cover the core topics of corporate finance and financial intermediaries such as capital structure, corporate investment, risk management, corporate social responsibility, corporate governance, dividends and repurchases, and financial institutions.

 There are also weekly proseminars organized by the PhD program coordinator, in which PhD students discuss research topics/papers of interest, present their ongoing work, and provide feedback to each other.